ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## CAST(x, T) {#type_conversion_function-cast}

-Converts an input value to a specified data type.
+Converts an input value to the specified data type.
 Unlike the [reinterpret](#type_conversion_function-reinterpret) function, type conversion is performed in a natural way.
 If conversion can not be done then an exception is raised.
 Several syntax variants are supported.

 **Syntax**